ethanolle/bloxRouteClientServer/README.md

 # bloxRoute Project
 ## Introduction

-As part of the interview process to bloxRoute i was asked to implement a client-server application using Golang.
-The project was to implement a client-server application with the following requirements:
+This project is a client-server application written in Golang that satisfies the following requirements:
 * multiple-threaded server(channels);
 * multiple clients;
 * External queue between the clients and server;